The Role of a Doula

 Evidence on Doulas

 The evidence on the efficacy of birth doulas is robust.
-Experts agree that continuous labor support is makes a difference to birthing people.
+Experts agree that continuous labor support makes a difference to birthing people.
 The presence of a doula lowers the likelihood of a Cesarean birth, lowers the use of pain medication, and is linked to improvements in the newborn Apgar score.
 Most importantly, the presence of doulas leaves the birthing person feeling more positively about their birth, whatever the outcome.

 For more information on the evidence on doulas, please check out: